-Inevitably with any piece of technology, there will be occasions where you need help and support to ensure your EPOS system is working sufficiently and to the best of its ability; to this end there are many EPOS helpdesk services available to retailers to ensure your EPOS system doesn’t let you down.
+Inevitably with any piece of technology, there will be occasions where you need help and support to ensure your EPOS system is working sufficiently and to the best of its ability; to this end there are many Managed IT Service Providers (MSP) with helpdesk support and retail systems support available to retailers to ensure your EPOS system doesn’t let you down.

 What is an EPOS system?

 An EPOS system is essentially an update of the classic ‘checkout till’, bringing in advanced and sophisticated features suitable for a modern retail environment.
 As well as recording what sales have been made, EPOS systems can take information and data and use it to create reports that can help retailers refine and adapt their business approaches.
 Other features can also be included, with the ability to incorporate inventory management, staff planning and loyalty schemes.